JordanMartinez/pure-conf-talk/slides/presentation.md

 ---

-## Question: Why do people use monad transformers?
+## Why do people use monad transformers?

 ---

-## Question: Why do people use monad transformers?
+## Why do people use monad transformers?

 Answer
 - Hide a lot of boilerplate with `<-`

 ---

-## Question: Why do people use monad transformers?
+## Why do people use monad transformers?

 Answer
-- Hide a lot of boilerplate with `<-`
+- <del>Hide a lot of boilerplate with `<-`</del>
-- Write more modular code

 ---

-## Question: Why do people use monad transformers?
+## Why do people use monad transformers?

 Answer
+- <del>Hide a lot of boilerplate with `<-`</del>
+- Add effects to existing computations

+---

+## Adding effects...

+I want to augment a monadic computation...

+---

+## Adding effects...

+I want to augment a monadic computation...

+... with short-circuiting capabilities

+---

+## Adding effects...

+I want to augment a monadic computation...

+... to return 0, 1, or many outputs of the same type

+---

+## Adding effects...

+I want to augment a monadic computation...

+... to return an additional output besides the main one

+---

+## Adding effects...

+I want to augment a monadic computation...

+... to remove callback hell

+---

+## Why do people use monad transformers?

+Answer
+- <del>Hide a lot of boilerplate with `<-`</del>
+- Add effects to existing computations
+- Write more decoupled code

+---

+## Why do people use monad transformers?

+Answer
+- <del>Hide a lot of boilerplate with `<-`</del>
+- Add effects to existing computations
+- Write more decoupled code

+---

+## Why do people use monad transformers?

+Answer
+- <del>Hide a lot of boilerplate with `<-`</del>
+- Add effects to existing computations
+- Write more decoupled code
+- Define interfaces (type classes) and implement them (transformers)

+---

+## Why do people use monad transformers?

+Answer
-- Hide a lot of boilerplate with `<-`
+- <del>Hide a lot of boilerplate with `<-`</del>
+- Add effects to existing computations
-- Write more modular code
+- Write more decoupled code
-- Define interfaces and implement them (Final Tagless)
+- Define interfaces (type classes) and implement them (transformers)
+  - Tagless Final Encoding

+---

+## Agenda

+- What problem do monads & monad transformers solve?
+- "boilerplate" vs "do notation"
+  - `ExceptT`
+  - `ReaderT`
+  - `StateT`
+- Monad transformer stack order
+- Type classes and transformer relationship

+---

+## Agenda

+- <del>What problem do monads & monad transformers solve?</del>
+- "boilerplate" vs "do notation"
+  - `ExceptT`
+  - `ReaderT`
+  - `StateT`
+- Monad transformer stack order
+- Type classes and transformer relationship

 ---